A Skellam Regression Model for Quantifying Positional Value in Soccer: Data and Methods

 \section{Data and Methods}

-In this section we will present the data that we used for our analysis, existing modeling approaches for the goal differential in a soccer game, as well as, the Skellam regression model we used.
+In this section we will present the data that we used for our analysis, existing modeling approaches for soccer, as well as, the Skellam regression model we used.
 Table \ref{tab:notations} summarizes some of the notations that we are going to use throughout the paper.